lunarc/cpp_course/docs/docs/language.md

 # Language

-This chapter will go through the language elements of C++,
+This chapter will go through the language elements of C++.
+To understand the language we will start with the fundamentals and transition to more modern features as we continue through this book.

 ## Example of C++ code